FaceFX Documentation and support

 You can use dictionaries to add support for new languages to FaceFX (like we did with ChineseMandarin.dict ) or you can create a dictionary to override the pronunciation of a few words to an already supported language.
 For example, you could specify pronunciation for a handful of words from the Lord of the Rings universe with the following custom pronunciation dictionary:

-In line 5 of the example dictionary above, the FaceFXLanguageTextFilterPattern is set and everything outside of the 0020-206F character range is ignored.
+In the example dictionary above, the FaceFXLanguageTextFilterPattern is set and everything outside of the 0020-206F character range is converted to a space.
 This is consistent with the default behavior, so the line in this example has no effect other than to demonstrates how to override the default text filter pattern for a language.

 In general, you should not need to override a text filter pattern, but it can be useful in the following cases: